joebasirico/Joe_CMS/ReadMe.md

 *note: for all of this stuff you'll have to be logged in, so be sure to do that before proceeding*

 ###Default.aspx
 As I mentioned earlier, Default.aspx is a bit of a special page.
 That means that it doesn't follow the same template as the rest of the site.
-Just click the link at the very bottom of the page that says 'Edit This Page'

-That will take you to another page that has three main sections: The Title, Body and Header.
+Just click the link at the very bottom of the page that says 'Edit This Page' That will take you to the [EditDefault.aspx](EditDefault.aspx) page that will allow you to edit the look and feel of this front page.
+It has three main sections: The Title, Body and Header.

 ####Title
 The title is the title of this page.
 This title will show up just for this page.
 You might want to call it something like 'Welcome to My Website' or something like that.